Finland–Italy relations

 The political relations between Finland and Italy are excellent according to the embassies of both nations.

+On 18 May 2022, former Italian Prime Minister Mario Draghi announced that Italy would fully support Finland and Sweden's applications for NATO membership.

+Italy supported Finland's NATO membership during Finland's accession into NATO, which was finalized on 4 April 2023.

+In August 2022, Italy fully approved Finland's application for NATO membership.

 High level visits

 In 1971, President of Finland Urho Kekkonen made a three-day state visit to Italy.

 In 2012, Prime Minister of Italy Mario Monti visited Helsinki for meetings with Jyrki Katainen, Finland's prime minister.

 In 2019, the Minister of Foreign Affairs of Finland, Timo Soini met his Italian counterpart Enzo Moavero Milanesi in Rome.

 In 2022, Prime Minister of Finland Sanna Marin visited Rome to meet with Italy’s Prime Minister Mario Draghi.
 During the meeting, the Italian Prime Minister gave his support to Finland and Sweden's decision to join NATO.

 Trade

 In 2020, Finland imported goods worth 1716 million Euros from Italy, making Italy the 10th largest importer to Finland.

 In 2021 the total value of exported goods from Italy to Finland was 2.0 billion euros and Finland's exports to Italy amounted to 2.9 billion Euros.
 The most exported goods from Italy to Finland were machinery and transport equipment (807 million), chemical substances (242 million), and metals (150 million).
 Respectively, the most exported goods from Finland to Italy were machinery and transport equipment (1.5 billion), metals (652 million), and paper and cardboard products (259 million).

 In Italy there are about 90 companies, which are at least partially owned by Finns.
 These companies include Wärtsilä, Kemira, Ahlström, Nokia, F-Secure, Kone, Metso, UPM, Stora Enso, Metsä Board, Fiskars-Iittala, Qvantel and Tapojärvi.
 In Finland companies owned by Italians include, Finnlines, Nautor’s Swan, Sako, Meiran paahtimo, Prysmianin and Prima Power.